Governance Commission for GOCCs

-The Governance Commission for GOCCs (Note: Officially the Governance Commission for Government-Owned or -Controlled Corporations) (GCC) is a government agency of the Philippines created by Republic Act No. 10149, or the Governance Act of 2011.
-It is the central policy-making, advisory, and regulatory body in regards to the operations and management of state-owned enterprises, designated as government-owned and controlled corporations (GOCCs).
-The GCC is led by chairperson Marius P. Corpus, and the two commissioners are Brian Keith F. Hosaka and Geraldine Marie Berberabe-Martinez.
+The Governance Commission for GOCCs (GCG), officially the Governance Commission for Government-Owned or -Controlled Corporations, is a government agency of the Philippines established by Republic Act No. 10149, also known as the Governance Act of 2011.
+It serves as the central policy-making, advisory, and regulatory body for the operations and management of government-owned and controlled corporations (GOCCs).
+The GCG is headed by chairperson Marius P. Corpus, with Brian Keith Hosaka and Geraldine Marie Berberabe-Martinez serving as commissioners.

+The Bangko Sentral ng Pilipinas (BSP), the country's central bank, is not under the jurisdiction of the GCG because it enjoys fiscal and administrative autonomy under its charter.